***The undergraduate Earth and Atmospheric Sciences (EAS) bachelor’s degree program will end for new entrants after Spring 2025.***

-Undergraduate Earth and Atmospheric Sciences Degree Overview
+Undergraduate Earth and Atmospheric Sciences (EAS) Degree Overview

 Georgia Tech’s undergraduate EAS degree program uniquely integrates programs in environmental science, meteorology, and solid Earth science.
 Our program has key benefits: